omarkawach/foss-gis-web-components/README.md

 npm run build-storybook
 ```

-### Publishing a component package

-You can run `npm pack` for a preview of what the npm package would look like

 ## FAQ

-### How do you publish a component package to npm?

-Lit has documentation on [publishing your component package](https://lit.dev/docs/tools/publishing/) and if necessary, a [React framework wrapper](https://lit.dev/docs/frameworks/react/) too

 ### How would I recreate a similar repo like this one but from scratch?